-Name of Complainant: Teacher/Counselor completing form: ble regarding the alleged bullying, harassment, or other conduct, who allegedly bullied or harassed the complainant or another 1.
-Name of the victim: ID: Gr: Hallway Gym Class Lunchroom Locker Room Field Trip Sporting event messages, texting, IM, MySpace, Facebook, etc.) t or other conduct complained of take place?
-Date: Between Class After School Other time: 4.
-Has this student or staff member allegedly Yes No If yes, give details on the reverse side of the bullied or harassed you or other students before?
-5. Are you aware of other Complaint Forms Yes No for this student or staff member?
-Unknown • • • • • • • • • • • • • • • • • • • • no bullied or harassed you did so because of your race, gender, stry, age, religion, status of order of protection, status homelessness, uding pregnancy?
-No Yes If yes, why do you believe that t such bullying or harassment is based on any such factor or status. o. of interviews conducted: - Administrator action taken: Attach additional page a) Disciplinary action: b) Remedial action: c) Report, including submission of all statements a Building Principal Reviewed by Building Principal or I Nondiscrimination Coordinator and documentary evidence submitted to: Date submitted://
+What happened?
+(Include as many details as possible regarding the alleged bullying, harassment, or other conduct, including the names of the student or staff member who allegedly bullied or harassed the complainant or another student).

+Name of the victim: ID: Gr: 1.
+Where did the alleged bullying, harassment, or other conduct complained of take place?
+2. Hallway Gym Class Bus or Bus Stop Classroom (which one) Lunchroom Locker Room Bathroom Neighborhood Field Trip Sporting event Electronic devices (cellphone, voice messages, texting, IM, MySpace, Facebook, etc.) Other (Please describe below or on back page) 3.
+When did the alleged bullying, harassment or other conduct complained of take place?
+Date: Has this student or staff member allegedly bullied or harassed you or other students before?
+4. Yes No If yes, give details on the reverse side of this form.
+Are you aware of other Complaint Forms for this student or staff member?
+5. Yes No Unknown Do you think that the person or person who bullied or harassed you did so because of your race, gender, 6. disability, sexual orientation, gender identity, ancestry, age, religion, status of order of protection, status homelessness, or actual or potential marital or parental status including pregnancy?
+No Yes If yes, why do you believe that such bullying or harassment is based on any such factor or status.
+Follow-up and Action Taken Investigator: Date of follow-up: / / Prior Complaint: Yes/No Date investigation initiated: / / No. of interviews conducted: